 Rolex Air-King 14000

 We had to get the Air-King into the mix here, though we’re opting for an older reference that’s more similar to the Explorer on our list than the current production 40mm Air-King out there.
 A sunburst royal blue dial, applied polished 3-6-9 indices, and a mostly brushed case and bracelet (other than its polished bezel) make for an interesting aesthetic mix.
 Similarly to the Explorer again, this one will walk the fine line between business and casual quite easily, though at 34mm across, it is the most compact of our mid-size selections thus far.
-Its compact sizing also impacts its market price these days, making it a respectable bargain; you’ll typically find the Air-King 14000 and similar references selling for less than $4k in current market conditions.
+When reviewing the features of the Rolex Air-king 14000, it’s compact sizing and market price makes this timepiece a respectable bargain for Rolex buyers.

 Rolex Day-Date President 228206

 At 40mm, this Rolex Day-Date reference can not really be considered a mid-size watch, and it is the largest offering that we’re throwing into the mix here; however there’s something so charming to its geometric textured ice blue dial that it really feels like the kind of watch that everyone and anyone should wear – if they have the means.
 You’re looking at a platinum cased beauty here with some serious heft to it, powered by the Rolex Caliber 3255.
 This was one of the earlier Rolex watches featuring the new-generation 32xx series of movements to hit the market, which improved overall running characteristics as well as power reserve – bumping up to more modern standard of 70 hours.